The guitar is the most important instrument in metal and if you want to have a powerful guitar sound, you need to know how to mix heavy guitars.

-You can use any EQ plugin you like to mix heavy guitars.
+You can use any EQ plugin you like when mixing metal guitars.
 The goal is to clean up guitar sound and remove frequencies it doesn’t need.
 And you apply a filter on both guitars separately.

 EQ settings will be slightly different for each guitar because they have different tones.
-You want to remove very low frequencies that create muddy sound.
-And very highs, harsh frequencies.
+You want to remove very low frequencies that create muddy sounds and very high, harsh frequencies.

 Just create an HPF and drag it until you hear the drastic change in sound.
-Guitar still needs some low frequencies.
-So don’t cut a huge portion of low end.
+The guitar still needs some low frequencies.
+So don’t cut a huge portion of low-end.
 Just listen and stop where you don’t hear muddy frequencies anymore.

-In order to mix heavy guitars, now you need to merge the two guitar tracks and mix that way.
+In order to mix metal guitars, now you need to merge the two guitar tracks and mix that way.
 When you have good guitar tones that sound well together, there is no point to mix them separately.
-You treat two guitar tracks as one.

 And to merge two guitars, you need a guitar bus track.
-Create a new track and send both guitar signal to that track.
+Create a new track and send both guitar signals to that track.
 Now you have a guitar bus track.

-This means that both guitar signal goes to the guitar bus track and from there it goes to the master bus.
-It’s a great practice to merge different sounds together and mix that way.
+This means that both guitar signal goes to the guitar bus track and from there, it goes to the master bus.
+It’s great practice to merge different sounds together and mix them that way.

 You don’t need to do anything.
-Volume levels and panning will be the same.
-The only difference is that you have both guitars in one track and you can mix it now.
+Volume levels and panning will be the same and the only difference is that you have both guitars in one track and you can mix it now.

 At this stage, you have two guitar tracks, with HPF and LPF applied that go to a guitar bus track.
-It’s time to mix heavy guitars with EQ.
-And mixing starts with high pass and low pass filters.
+It’s time to mix metal guitars with EQ.
+And mixing starts with high-pass and low-pass filters.

 But because now you have two guitars together on one track, there will be frequency build-up in low and high ranges.

-Like you did on individual tracks, add EQ to the track and apply LPF and HPF.
+As you did on individual tracks, add EQ to the track and apply LPF and HPF.
 Remove unnecessary frequencies to remove additional muddy and harsh frequencies.
-It will make the sound more cleaner.
+It will make the sound cleaner.